BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32 id, uint256 tokenIdOrAmount, address contractAddress)

 Description: Calculates the rootK difference to see if any fees has been accumulated.
 If so, it only pays the lp amount back to the user and returns fees in token0 & token1 back to aqua primary contract from where aqua gets paid out.
-Index fund receives lp token.
+Indexfund receives lp token.
 It is only callable by the primary contract, it returns tokenAddress, premium, tokenDifference and encoded data of premium, tokenAddress and tokenFess accumulated.
 Once it is done then it deletes the stake entry from the storage.

 **V3 Handler Functions**
 ========================